The following policies are adhered to in the operation of the Western Michigan University Surplus Sales.

 Hours of operation

-Public sales are held each Wednesday of the week at 12 p.m. or 4 p.m. depending on the week.
+Public sales are held each Wednesday from 10am-3:30pm.
 See the schedule for specific dates and times.

 The store is opened from both entrances promptly at the start of the sale.

 Surplus merchandise is available on a first come, first serve basis.
 Surplus staff will not hold items upon request.
 The University does reserve the right to utilize online sales for items in inventory for an extended period of time.

 All items sold at Surplus Sales are sold on an “As-is, where-is” basis with no warranty or guarantee.
 Surplus staff is available during the sales to answer questions regarding the product and condition to the best of their ability.

 Sale pricing is established by Surplus Sales staff, at times in coordination with submitting departments.
 Pricing is not negotiable.